 How Assistant Coach Handles Data Export

-Assistant Coach lets you export everything: client profiles, check-in history, workout plans, meal plans, progress photos, goals, notes, and body measurements.
-All in standard formats (CSV and JSON), all self-serve, all available on every pricing tier, including the free plan.
+Assistant Coach lets you export structured workspace data: client profiles, check-in history, workout plans, meal plans, goals, notes, and body measurements.
+The export downloads as a ZIP with JSON files and a client CSV, is self-serve, and is available on every pricing tier, including the free plan.

 We built it this way because a coaching platform should earn your subscription every month, not hold your data hostage.
 You should stay because the tool makes your coaching better, not because leaving is too expensive.